Nike Girls Basketball Camp Pace University

-Entering her 25th season at the helm for the Setters, Head Coach Carrie Seymour has a career record of 428-277 (.607).
-The Setters have made it to the NCAA Tournament 10 times under the leadership of Seymour.View Carrie Seymour's Bio ⟩
+Head Coach Carrie Seymour, who just finished her 25th season at the helm of the Setters, has a career record of 442-292 (.602).
+Pace women's basketball has made it to the NCAA Tournament 10 times under the leadership of Seymour.View Carrie Seymour's Bio ⟩

 Pace went 11-17 in 2016-17.
 13 student-athletes were selected to the Spring 2016 Northeast-10 Conference Commissioner's Honor Roll.
 The Setters returned to Pace's New York City campus on Feb.
 3, taking on NE-10 rival Adelphi University in the team's first game at the downtown campus since 2011.
 Kirsten Dodge was twice selected as a Met Basketball Writers Association Weekly Honorable Mention during the season.
 The Setters blocked 11 shots in a Dec.
 12 matchup at Southern Connecticut, their largest total since Jan.
 8, 2004, when they blocked 12 shots against Franklin Pierce University.